 Where Impact Was Analyzed in Prior Environmental Documents.
 Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
 Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Physically divide an established community?
-SVSP EIR Section 4.1 No No No None b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-Same No No No SVSP EIR MM 4.1-3, 4.6-1 and 4.6-2 c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
-Same No No No None
+SVSP EIR Section 4.1 No No No None b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect?
+Same No No No SVSP EIR MM 4.1-3, 4.6-1 and 4.6-2

 Discussion: The SVSP EIR concluded that there were some potential land use incompatibilities, but that these could be addressed by a mix of mitigation and compliance with the City Noise Ordinance and Grading Ordinance.
 Land use issues discussed and addressed included noise from McClellan overflights, agricultural uses in Placer County next to urban uses in the SVSP, construction noise, and commercial land use noise.
 The overflight noise is a potential nuisance discussion requiring disclosure to future purchasers within the Project area; noise volumes do not exceed standards.
 It was concluded that the project would not physically divide an established community and that the project did not conflict with any land use policies or regulations, or with a Habitat Conservation Plan (or similar).
 The EIR concluded that all impacts of the SVSP could be reduced to less than significant levels with mitigation.
 The project involves the same use types within the same development footprint, and therefore the conclusions of SVSP EIR remain applicable to the proposed project.
+In addition, the project is consistent with the policies of the Zoning Ordinance, SVSP, and the General Plan which are adopted for the purpose of avoiding environmental effects.